 What does PISA involve?

-If you have been selected to take part in PISA, you are amongst up to 40 pupils in each of the 500 schools in the UK, and over half a million pupils in around 80 countries that have been selected to take part.
-PISA is important as it is used by governments around the world to plan how to improve education.
+If you have been selected to take part in PISA in March 2021, you are amongst around 2500 pupils from 40 schools throughout Scotland, and many thousands of pupils in over 80 countries worldwide, that have been selected to take part.
+PISA is an important study as it is used by governments around the world to plan how to improve education systems in their countries.

 On the day of the study a Test Administrator (like an invigilator) will visit your school and run a session.
 When you arrive at the room where the study will take place, you will be asked to turn off your mobile phone, have a pencil or pen ready, and sit at a computer.
 The Test Administrator will then read some instructions and answer any questions you may have.

 During the session, you will be asked to answer a selection of questions.
-The main focus will be on reading a range of texts, from newspaper articles to websites.
-You may also answer some questions on science or maths.
-It is unlikely that the person sitting next to you during the study will have answered the same questions as you, as different pupils receive different combinations of questions.
+The main focus will be on how you can use maths in everyday situations.
+You may also answer some questions on science, reading or a new area called creative thinking.
+It is unlikely that the person sitting next to you during the study will have the same questions as you, as different pupils receive different combinations of questions.

 You will also be given a questionnaire about yourself and your attitudes and experiences in school.
-The main focus of these questions will be on reading and your English lessons, or Welsh lessons if you go to a Welsh-medium or bilingual school.
+The main focus of these questions will be on what you think about maths and your maths lessons.
 This questionnaire will also ask for some information on homes and families.
 It would be useful for you to know your parents’ or guardians’ occupations and their highest educational qualifications.
-At the beginning of the session you will be told you only need to complete the parts of the questionnaire you feel comfortable answering.
+At the beginning of the session, you will be told you only need to complete the parts of the questionnaire you feel comfortable answering.
 You can ask the Test Administrator about any questions that you are not sure about.
 No-one will see your answers except the researchers involved in the study.
-No names or information which can be used to identify you or your school is shared with the OECD, or included in any reports.
+No names or information which can be used to identify you or your school will be shared with the OECD, or included in any reports.

 How will NFER look after my data?